TheDaniel418/IsopGem/docs/geometry_tasks/06_templates_guides.md

 - Guides can be played back step-by-step
 - Steps can be annotated with text and visuals
 - Guides can be exported and shared
+- Guides operate on objects in the correct layer and respect layer visibility/lock

 **Dependencies:** 6.1